 Eight years later, with multiple appearances in film, on television and high profile video games, she has finally started calling herself an actress (though she still appreciates every role and opportunity as if it were her last).
 Similar to Jiu Jitsu, acting has opened many doors for her, and allowed her to learn to be vulnerable in her craft and in her life.

-It was the popular Quebec TV show "UNITE 9", where she played the villain, that gave her credibility as an actress, as well as best supporting actress nominations at the 2017 and 2018 Gemeaux Awards.
-“Brick Mansions”, the Hollywood remake starring Paul Walker introduced her to international markets, where she continues to thrive.
-This year, she will star in "The Hummingbird Project" with Jesse Eisenberg, Alexander Skarsgard and Salma Hayek, as well as "Polar" with Mads Mikkelsen and Vanessa Hudgens.
-In 2017 Ayisha Launched 4Points Film & TV, a branch of her Brazilian jiu jitsu academy, that hosts workshops, summer camps and other training opportunities for adults and kids looking to explore acting.
+It was playing the villain on the popular Quebec TV show "UNITE 9" that gave her credibility as an actress, as well as two best supporting actress nominations at the Gemeaux Awards, which she won on September 16th 2018.
+“Brick Mansions”, the Hollywood remake starring Paul Walker, introduced her to international markets, where she continues to thrive.
+This year, she stars in "The Hummingbird Project" with Jesse Eisenberg, Alexander Skarsgard and Salma Hayek, as well as "Polar" with Mads Mikkelsen and Vanessa Hudgens.
+In 2017, Ayisha Launched 4Points Film & TV, a branch of her Brazilian jiu jitsu academy, that hosts workshops, summer camps and other training opportunities for adults and kids looking to explore acting.

 In the future, Ayisha hopes to learn more about talent development in order to help others build successful careers within the industry and is interested in exploring casting and directing.